 The case study below will look at the financial case for a solar and Tesla Powerwall 2 battery system by reviewing both the energy savings and total systems costs.

-To illustrate the financial case for a solar and Tesla Powerwall 2 battery system, we’ll look at a customer profile that best reflects:
+To illustrate whether a Tesla Powerwall 2 makes financial sense, we’ll look at a customer profile that best reflects:

 1. The average energy user; and